luisvalenzuelar/UK-SOC-Task-intensities/README.md

 David Dorn.
 "Essays on Inequality, Spatial Interaction, and the Demand for Skills." *Dissertation University of St. Gallen no. 3613*, September 2009.

 Steven Ruggles, Sarah Flood, Ronald Goeken, Josiah Grover, Erin Meyer, Jose Pacas, and Matthew Sobek.
 IPUMS USA: Version 8.0 [dataset].
 Minneapolis, MN: IPUMS, 2018. https://doi.org/10.18128/D010.V8.0

+# Copyright

+This work is licensed under the Creative Commons Attribution 4.0 International License.
+A copy of this license is included with the files.
+Alternatively, visit http://creativecommons.org/licenses/by/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.